QuantEcon/lecture-python.myst/lectures/newton_method.md

 starting from some initial guess of the price vector $p_0$.
 (Here $J_e(p_n)$ is the Jacobian of $e$ evaluated at $p_n$.)

-We use the `jax.jacobian()` function to auto-differentiate and calculate the jacobian.
+Instead of coding Jacobian by hand, We use the `jax.jacobian()` function to auto-differentiate and calculate Jacobian.

-With only slight modification, we can generalize our previous attempt to multi-dimensional problems
+With only slight modification, we can generalize [our previous attempt](first_newton_attempt) to multi-dimensional problems

 ```{code-cell} python3
 def newton(f, x_0, tol=1e-5, maxIter=10):